Hey! This site is reader-supported and we earn commissions if you purchase products from retailers after clicking on a link from our site.

 Another key benefit would be that the air compressor can be used to clean other components that aren’t too easy to get to otherwise.
-For instance, components like graphics or sounds cards.
+For instance, components like graphics or sound cards.

 This is equally as important as the torque setting on the air compressor.
-Applying too high a PSI when cleaning your computer could potentially cause a significant amount of damage to it and its components.
+Applying too high of a PSI when using your air compressor for cleaning PC could potentially cause a significant amount of damage to it and its components.
 You must be delicate when blowing the fans as they can chip easily if sped up too fast.

 175 PSI is also very commonly found in home and shop compressors, but this causes air tools to destroy themselves sooner rather than later due to excess pressure.
 Therefore, it is recommended to avoid 175 PSI air compressors.

 When using your 125 PSI air compressor to clean your computer, it is vital to remain a suitable distance away from the device, say, around 6-8 inches.
 This will help reduce the likelihood of damage occurring.

 Is It Safe to Use an Air Compressor to Clean a Computer?

 A simple answer to this question is yes.
 It is certainly safe to use an air compressor to clean a computer, you just need to be wary of the amount of torque the air compressor is set to.
 It is important to keep this torque value low.

 Another important consideration is the distance at which you’re using the air compressor from the PC.
 Do not use it too close to the computer, and do not allow the fan’s blades to aggressively rotate from the force of the air compressor dust blower.